Installing and Configuring the DMF Controller

 scp <filename> admin@<controller-ip>://<keyword>

-For example, the following command copies the Controller ISO image file from a workstation to the image file partition on the Controller to install on the controller.
+For example, the following command copies a Controller ISO image file from a workstation to the image file partition on the Controller to install it.

 scp DMF-8.0.0-Controller-Appliance-2020-12-21.iso This email address is being protected from spambots.
 You need JavaScript enabled to view it.://image